Decoding Arithmetic Population Density: A thorough look

 -

 Ignoring Land Suitability: Its most significant drawback is its failure to account for the usability of land.
 It treats all land equally, regardless of whether it's habitable, fertile, or suitable for human settlements.
-A high arithmetic density in a region with extensive deserts or mountains doesn't accurately reflect the actual population pressure on habitable land.
+A high arithmetic density in a region with extensive deserts or mountains doesn't accurately reflect the actual population pressure on habitable land And that's really what it comes down to..

 -